alal4465/Win_Rootkit/README.md

 # Win_Rootkit
-A kernel-mode rootkit with remote control that utilizes some C++ Runtime.
+A kernel-mode rootkit with remote control that utilizes C++ Runtime in it's driver.
 Uses DKOM and IRP Hooks.
 Hiding Processes, token manipulation , hiding tcp network connections by port...